Purpose

 The system generates a custom "e-ID" card featuring their name, pronunciation, and your story of your name, which can be downloaded and shared.

-The story section will be a bridge to share your culture, meanwhile, bring ing a deep connection with your identity.
+The story section will be a bridge to share your culture, meanwhile, it may bring a deep connection with your identity.

 Step 2: Speak & Hear the Name Correctly

-Our product encourages users to record themselves saying their name, ensuring accurate pronunciation and emotion.
+Our product encourages users to record themselves saying their name to ensure accurate pronunciation and emotion.

-The video recordings are integrated into an interactive name-sharing feature, allowing others to hear and learn how to say it properly.
+The video recordings are integrated into an interactive name-sharing feature, allowing others to hear and learn how to say it correctly.

 Step 3: Making Names Shareable & Fun with AR & Gamification